Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.

-### 1.7 Test Completion As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
+### 1.7 Exit criteria were met as mentioned in the appropriate section, this feature is suggested in ‘ Wallet and Insider(News) ’ by the testing team

 The traceability matrix was generated and can be found here: